dayan2/ReactReduxPaymentApp/README.md

 ## Features

-This boilerplate features all the latest tools and practices in the industry.
+This application features all the latest tools and practices in the industry.

 - _React.js_ - **React 16**✨, React Router 5
 - _Redux.js_ - Redux saga and Reselect